 The EU Council’s current president, Hungary, referred to the decision as a “historic moment.”
 Ursula von der Leyen, president of the European Commission, and other leaders hailed the action, emphasizing its significance for European safety and solidarity.

-The Budapest agreement, however, allows for the temporary maintenance of certain land border controls.
+The Budapest agreement, however, allows for the temporary maintenance of specific land border controls.
 These regulations are a component of larger EU security and migration management initiatives.
-According to experts, politicians frequently utilize such measures to demonstrate their commitment to certain causes.
+According to experts, politicians often employ such measures to demonstrate their commitment to specific causes.

-It is anticipated that both countries' trade, tourism, and foreign investment will increase with full Schengen membership.
-Klaus Iohannis, the president of Romania, referred to it as a "necessary step" for economic expansion.
-The choice is in line with the EU's overarching objectives of improving European connectivity and fortifying the internal market.
+It is anticipated that trade, tourism, and foreign investment between the two countries will increase with full Schengen membership.
+Klaus Iohannis, the president of Romania, referred to it as a “necessary step” for economic expansion.
+The choice aligns with the EU’s overarching objectives of enhancing European connectivity and strengthening the internal market.

 The European Commission underlined that it continues to provide financial and operational support to Bulgaria and Romania.
-Both nations have pledged to address migratory issues and strengthen security along their exterior borders.
+Both nations have pledged to address migratory issues and strengthen security along their external borders.

-The Schengen Area now consists of 29 nations after the inclusion of Bulgaria and Romania.
+The Schengen Area now comprises 29 nations, following the inclusion of Bulgaria and Romania.
 With safe, borderless travel for around 450 million people, this area continues to be one of the most visited in the world.
-This accomplishment highlights Bulgaria and Romania's expanding role in a more cohesive and interconnected Europe.
+This accomplishment highlights the expanding role of Bulgaria and Romania in a more cohesive and interconnected Europe.

 By adding Bulgaria and Romania, the Schengen Area gains strength and reaches 29 nations.
 It encourages security, European integration, and easier trade and travel.

 In accordance with EU directives, Bulgaria and Romania have instituted expedited asylum and repatriation processes.
-These actions are intended to assist larger European initiatives to successfully manage migration.
+These actions are designed to support larger European initiatives in managing migration effectively.